kumes121/customer-coupon-acceptance/README.md

 - Frequent visitor to the venue type (4+ times monthly)
 - Age 26 or older
 - Income variable but responsive to price-conscious messaging
-- Travels with partner or alone (without children)
+- Travels with passengers that were not kids
-- Non-agricultural occupation
+- Occupation other than farming, fishing and forestry

 **Low Acceptance Profile:**
 - Infrequent visitor (0-1 times monthly)
 - Age 25 or younger
-- Travels with children or dependents
+- Travels with passanger other than kids
-- Agricultural/forestry occupation
+- Farming, fishing and forestry occupation

 ### Conclusion

 Coupon acceptance is strongly correlated with **visit frequency**, **age demographics**, **family/social context**, and **income levels**.
 The most effective coupon campaigns can target existing customers in their preferred venue category, account for their age and family responsibilities, and match the affordability of their income.
-Venue frequency and familarity looks like the strongest predictor of acceptance, indicating that coupon programs can prioritize reaching out to customers who already have an established relationship with the existing venues.
+Frequencey of visting a venue and its familarity looks like the strongest predictor of acceptance, indicating that coupon programs can prioritize reaching out to customers who already have an established relationship with the existing venues.